Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Bright dusty galaxies in the overdense environment

 \subsection{Source properties}

+The multi-wavelength SEDs for these eight sources are shown in B25.
+Here, we used CIGALE to derive their properties.
+As in B25, we adopted the \citet{bc03} stellar models, with a \citet{chabrier2003} IMF and solar metallicity, the \citet{charlot2000} attenuation law, and the \citet{DL07} dust emission models, re-normalised as in \citet{draine2014}.
+A delayed and truncated star formation history was used, with e-folding time of the main stellar population of 0.1, 0.5, 1, 5, 10\,Gyr, and truncation ages of 50 or 100\,Myr.

+To assess the impact of photometric-redshift uncertainties on the derived physical parameters, we repeated the fits at z$_{\rm phot}\pm$1$\sigma$ for the three sources with photometric redshifts.
+The additional uncertainties were estimated from the standard deviation of the resulting physical parameters and added in quadrature to the fitting errors returned by CIGALE at z$_{\rm phot}$.

-The multi-wavelength SEDs for these 10 sources are shown in B25.
-Using CIGALE (see Sect.\,\ref{sect:properties_ID13}), we derive their properties that are summarised in Table\,\ref{Tab:properties_all}.
-Our sample is characterised by high V-band attenuation (A$_V$), SFR and stellar mass, with median values of A$_V$=2.93, SFR=681\,M$_{\odot}$\,yr$^{-1}$ and log$M_\star/M_{\odot}$=11.
-These values are comparable to those reported for the three ultra-massive galaxies in \citet{Xiao2024} However, they are systematically much higher than those found in the larger DSFG sample from JWST (36 galaxies) analyzed in the same study. \\
+We summarise the results in Table\,\ref{Tab:properties_all}.
+Our sample is characterised by high V-band attenuation (A$_V$), SFR and stellar mass, with median values of A$_V$=3.26, SFR=587\,M$_{\odot}$\,yr$^{-1}$ and log($\rm{M_\star/M_{\odot}}$)=10.93.
+These values are comparable to those reported for the three ultra-massive galaxies in \citet{Xiao2024} However, they are systematically much higher than those found in the larger DSFG sample from JWST (36 galaxies) analysed in the same study. \\

-Combining the derived SFR and $M_\star$, and the known redshift, we apply the \citet{tacconi2020} scaling relations to derive the molecular gas depletion time scale, $\tau_\textrm{dep}$, and mass, $M_\textrm{gas}=\tau_\textrm{dep}\times\textrm{SFR}$ of these N2GN sources.
-Figure\,\ref{Fig:MSz5} locates the sources in the $M_\star$ vs. SFR plane and compares their position to the main sequence (MS) loci defined by \citet{speagle2014} and \citet{popesso2023}.
-The \citet{tacconi2020} scalings are based on the distance of the sources from the \citet{speagle2014} MS, which does not include the bending at large $M_\star$, appearing clearly instead in \cite{popesso2023}.
+Combining the derived SFR and M$_\star$, and the known redshift, we applied the \citet{tacconi2020} scaling relations to derive the molecular gas depletion timescale, $\tau_\textrm{dep}$, and mass, $\rm{M_\textrm{gas}}=\tau_\textrm{dep}\times\textrm{SFR}$ of these N2GN sources.
+Figure\,\ref{Fig:MSz5} locates the sources in the $\rm{M_\star}$ versus SFR plane and compares their position to the MS loci defined by \citet{speagle2014} and \citet{popesso2023}.
+The \citet{tacconi2020} scalings are based on the distance of the sources from the \citet{speagle2014} MS, which does not include the bending at large $\rm{M_\star}$, appearing clearly instead in \cite{popesso2023}.

-The N2GN z$\sim$5.2 galaxies lie significantly above the star-forming main sequence (MS) as defined by \citet{popesso2023}, indicating a strongly bursty mode of star formation.
-Although they appear closer to the MS when adopting the \citet{speagle2014} parametrization, eight galaxies still lie above the 1$\sigma$ envelope of the MS.\\
+The N2GN z$\sim$5.2 galaxies lie significantly above the SFMS as defined by \citet{popesso2023}, indicating a bursty mode of star formation.
+Although they appear closer to the SFMS when adopting the \citet{speagle2014} parametrisation, the eight galaxies still lie above the $1\sigma$ envelope of the relation.
+This result will need to be confirmed for such high-mass and high-SFR galaxies at such redshifts once the SFMS is better constrained with JWST data. \\